Located in the Northern Italian countryside, Parodi is a quaint town full of charm. And cats.

 Parodi's Cats relies completely on donations to stay afloat.
 There is always work to be done and an ever-constant need for supplies, from food to litter to beds.
 The refuge goes through an astonishing amount of supplies, like food and litter, on a daily basis.

 - Are you in Italy?
-Maybe you can volunteer or help out.
+Maybe you can volunteer and lend a hand.

 - Are you able to take a cat?
 Adopt!
 The cats are need of loving forever homes.